gt3/retake/README.md

 Both versions (a, b) of look_and_say function reduce the list recursively, while tracking and recording occurence of each element.

-In a) occurence of an element and its value is appended to an accumulator, which becomes the result as the list is completely reduced.
+In a) occurrence of an element and its value is appended to an accumulator, which becomes the result as the list is completely reduced.
-Using the *splitWhen* transform, we get occurence and list of remaining elements.
+Using the *splitWhen* transform, we get occurrence and list of remaining elements.

-In b) first occurence of element is replaced by an array of [count, value], whereas consequent occurences are removed.
+In b) first occurrence of element is replaced by an array of [count, value], whereas consequent occurrences are removed.
-In the end, the *flatten* tranform, pulls count and sticks it as an element that precedes the actual value.
+In the end, the *flatten* transform, pulls count and sticks it as an element that precedes the actual value.
 Note how the list is probed with *unzip/zip* Zipper transforms.

-Both techniques show the power of using immutable values in (de)composing data.
+Both techniques show the power of using immutable values to (de)compose data.

 Now we can form a sequence and consume lazily.